cubevlmu/JNIHelper/README.md

 #### Build JNIHelper

-0. Fork The Project To Your Comnputer
-1. Download MacOS/Linux/Windows's JDK Pack.
-Copy The Include Dirs To Project Root Dir.
-Rename It To 'JNI'
+1. Clone The Project To Your Computer
-2. Modify The Root CMakeLists.txt To Your Platform.
+2. Check That If You Installed Python3
-3. Run 'cmake build' command in build dir
+3. Run Command 'python3 scripts/Build.py'
-4. Run your platform c++ compiler's compile command
+4. Files Will Be Output To 'build' Dir

 <div id="usehelper"></div>